Richard Morton Paye: Relationship with dealers and critics

 On several occasion during his lifetime Paye's paintings, which he often left unsigned, were attributed to other artists and sold as being by Diego Velázquez, Thomas Gainsborough, John Hoppner and Joseph Wright of Derby.
 As a consequence Paye felt he had never received the proper credit from dealers and critics.
 Paye's masterpiece "St. James' Day", exhibited at the Royal Academy in 1788, depicts a diverse crowd of Londoners at an oyster stand on a summer night.
 To the lower right a vicious dog is pictured stealing a chicken and written on its collar is the word "critick".

 Final years

 Paye exhibited his final painting at the British Institution in 1815.
 Entitled 'The Gout; or a Lecture on Patience' it was hung with the following notice; 'Painted with the left hand, after losing the use of the right by a paralytic fit.'
 Whilst Richard Morton Paye's career went into decline his daughter Eliza enjoyed a successful career as an artist exhibiting at the Royal Academy on 32 occasions whilst his son, Richard Morton Paye Jnr. built a career as an engraver.
-Richard Morton Paye died in 1820 "if not in absolute want, yet most certainly in entire neglect" and was buried at the church of St. James, Clerkenwell.
+Richard Morton Paye died "if not in absolute want, yet most certainly in entire neglect" and was buried at the church of St. James, Clerkenwell on 9th April 1820.